GenEars/GenEars.github.io/index.md

 Welcome to my personal page.
 You'll find here some elements about my professional activities and hobbies!

-I am a research engineer in the DATA-IA department at [Orange Labs Chatillon](https://hellofuture.orange.com/fr/).
+I am a research engineer in the INNOV/DATA-AI department at [Orange Labs Chatillon](https://hellofuture.orange.com/fr/).
 My research is about **knowledge engineering** and **dependability**.
 Linked to this, I'm interrested in,
 * Distributed and dynamic systems,